 Breadth Requirement.
-Candidates for the Ph.D. in Computer Science must satisfy the computer science breadth requirement by the end of the fourth quarter in graduate residence at UCLA.
-The requirement is satisfied by mastering the contents of six undergraduate courses in computer science chosen from the following two groups:
+Candidates for the Ph.D. degree in Computer Science must satisfy the computer science breadth requirement by the end of the fourth term in graduate residence at UCLA.
+The requirement is satisfied by mastering the contents of eight undergraduate courses or equivalent: Computer Science 111, 118, 143, M151B, 161, 180, 181, and one of 130, 131, or 132.
+A UCLA undergraduate course taken by graduate students may not be applied toward graduate degree requirements if students have already received a grade of B- or better for a course taken elsewhere that covers substantially the same material.

-Group I: Four required courses or equivalent from Computer Science M51A, 143 or 180, M151B, 181.